solstice621/navigator/README.md

 # navigator
-an open-source goal and daily arrangement app with AI Agent
+An open-source goal achievement and schedule management app with AI agent assistance.